INSIGHT-Bloomberg’s big bet: Can money beat Biden's momentum?

 The biggest chunk was spent in Super Tuesday states, $214 million through Feb.
 25, including more than $63 million in California and $50 million in Texas, where one analysis said 80 percent of the ads were Bloomberg's.
 Already, Bloomberg has spent more on television ads than Donald Trump and Democratic nominee Hillary Clinton did in their entire 2016 campaigns.

 "It's truly astonishing," said Michael Franz at Bowdoin College in Maine, a leading researcher on political advertising.
-"He is giving us a huge national experiment."
 Many of his ads feature Trump, mocking the president as a "bully."
 Others introduce his life story.
 When he drew criticism for sexist comments and past treatment of women on the job, one ad countered with endorsements from longtime women employees.

 The campaign also has pushed beyond old frontiers with digital spending.
 More than $106 million have been poured into Google and Facebook ads, according to disclosures by the social media giants.
 Without a young network of enthusiasts on social media like the one enjoyed by Sanders, Bloomberg has tried to boost his online presence by paying for one: he has hired influential meme accounts to post messages on Instagram, and paid others $2,500 a month to share pro-Bloomberg messages on texts and social media.